When Can Babies Sleep With Blankets?

 Babies and Loose Blankets

-As a safety precaution, The AAP recommends that you avoid loose bedding and blankets for the first year.
+As a safety precaution, The AAP recommends that you avoid ALL loose bedding and blankets for the first year.
 This is, of course, because your baby may pull the blanket over his or her head and become entangled and unable to take it off.
 This can lead to accidental suffocation.
 So, it is strongly recommended that you not use a loose blanket to cover up your baby until at least a year old.
 Keep in mind, however, that most children won’t keep a blanket on all night until they are at least 3 years old unless they happen to be very still sleepers.
 Most children are active sleepers, however, so unless you have your room temperature set at a comfortable setting even without a blanket, continue to use a wearable blanket until your child is old enough to keep it on.

 Babies and Blankets as a Comfort Item or Lovey